Happy Autumn! Are you ready for crisp air and cooler weather? I sure am! I love fall and the beautiful change of weather during this time of year.

 Farmer’s Fall Market

 Every Saturday morning, our city hosts a farmer’s market on its downtown historic street.
 Look through the farm-fresh fall produce and artisan foods and goods while listening to live acoustic music and participating in community activities.
-Grab a warm seasonal beverage as you stroll down the street and booths.
+Grab a warm seasonal beverage as you stroll down the street and at booths.

 Go to a football game or have a flag football game with your friends and family.
 Make this recreational activity a must this autumn season!

 Attend or host a costume Halloween party with your friends, family, neighbors, community members, or church congregation.
-Enjoy Halloween themed foods, trick or treating, games, and movies.
+Enjoy Halloween-themed foods, trick-or-treating, games, and movies.
 Trunk or treats are also a fun option for younger kids!